BoitumeloSK/chatbot/README.md

 # Chatbot

-This project is a chatbot with predetermined responses based on the number of messages sent by the user.
-After the array of chatbot messages has been completed, it is reset.
+This project is a chatbot that has a short general conversation with the user.
 Development was done using HTML, Javascript and CSS.

 ## Table of Contents
 - [Installation](#installation)